Filimoa/polars-h3/README.md

 ### Development

 It's recommended to use [uv](https://github.com/astral-sh/uv) to manage the extension's python dependencies.
+If you modify rust code, you will need to run `uv run maturin develop --uv` to see changes.

+You can run test suite with `uv run pytest`.

 ### Benchmarking

-If you modify rust code, you will need to run `uv run maturin develop --uv` to see changes.
 If you're looking to benchmark the performance of the extension, build the release version with `maturin develop --release --uv` and then run `uv run -m benchmarks.engine` (assuming you have the benchmark dependencies installed).
 Benchmarking with the development version will lead to misleading results.

 ```bash
 # 1 – (build) compile the optimized Rust extension